 Conversion of the existing stable buildings into one 5-bedroomed single storey dwelling.
-Awaiting decision.
+Approved January 2023.

 The CRA has the following comments: